Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6950 2GB should in theory perform much faster than the GeForce 9800 GTX overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6950 2GB should be much faster than the GeForce 9800 GTX in general. (explain)

-Texel RateThe Radeon HD 6950 2GB should be a lot (about 63%) more effective at anisotropic filtering than the GeForce 9800 GTX. (explain)
+Texel RateThe Radeon HD 6950 2GB is a lot (more or less 63%) more effective at anisotropic filtering than the GeForce 9800 GTX. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison